konstantink36/Udacity-Cpp-Snake-Game/README.md

-Multi Threading:
+## Multithreading:

-Multi threading consists of 3 threads within the game loop.
+The game runs on 3 threads within the game loop.
 Various mutexes and locks are used to protect data which is shared across threads.

 Thread 1 (started in game.cpp, line 36) runs controller.Handleinput.
 This requires a mutex/lock (in controller.cpp line 24) to avoid a data race with thread 2.
 The mutex/lock protects variable Snake::Direction.